quickwit-oss/tantivy-cli/README.md

 run `rustup run nightly cargo install tantivy-cli`. (`cargo install tantivy-cli` will work as well if nightly is your default toolchain).

-Alternatively, if you are on 64-bit Linux, you can directly download a static binary for [Linux x86 64](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.0/tantivy-cli-0.4.0-x86_64-unknown-linux-musl.tar.gz) or for [Mac OS X](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.0/tantivy-cli-0.4.0-x86_64-apple-darwin.tar.gz) and save it in a directory on your system's `PATH`.
+Alternatively, you can directly download a static binary for [Linux x86 64](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.0/tantivy-cli-0.4.0-x86_64-unknown-linux-musl.tar.gz) or for [Mac OS X](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.0/tantivy-cli-0.4.0-x86_64-apple-darwin.tar.gz) and save it in a directory on your system's `PATH`.